Welcome to ICAL Membership!

 In order to become a member of ICAL, applicants must be nominated by two current members and fit the description of an apostle stated above.
 After completing the appropriate applications for membership, an ICAL official will interview the nominee and review their application on a national, continental or international basis depending upon the applicant’s geography and ICAL’s presence in their locale.

 Membership in ICAL primarily comes through being an active member of one’s own National Coalition.
-It is the goal of ICAL to have a National Coalition in every nation of the earth (i.e. The Mexican Coalition, Brazilian Coalition, Canadian Coalition, Nigerian Coalition, Malaysian Coalition, etc.).
+It is the goal of ICAL to have a National Coalition in every nation of the earth (i.e. The Mexican Coalition, Canadian Coalition, Nigerian Coalition, Bolivian Coalition, etc.).
 Membership in these National Coalitions automatically gives the person membership in the International Coalition.

 In cases where members do not have a functioning coalition in their nation, they are asked to join their Continental Coalition (as is the case in Europe) or the International Coalition, depending on their geography and ICAL’s presence in their locale.
 These members are then encouraged to work within the borders of their nation to help develop a National Coalition of their own (for a full list of nations where a coalition exists or is in process of being formed, please click the CONTACT tab at the top of the page).